fogleman/Tiling/README.md

 ## Tiling

-Quickly construct tilings of regular polygons using a simple API.
+Quickly construct tilings of regular polygons and their dual tilings using a simple API.

 Scroll down for a tutorial.
 Here are some examples.